janberges/elphmod/examples/bare/README.md

 charges and corresponding long-range terms and the broken acoustic sum rules.

 For the bare phonons, you need a modified version of Quantum ESPRESSO.
-You can use the provided [patch](../../patches) to apply the required changes.
+You can use the provided patches to apply the required changes.